Mulligatawny Chicken Soup

 - 1 tbsp cumin

-- 1/4 cup brown rice rinsed
+- ¼ cup brown rice *rinsed well

-- 8 cups chicken broth I used 2 containers of PC Organic Chicken broth
+- 8 cups chicken broth

-- 2, boneless skinless chicken breasts, cut into cubes
+- 2 chicken breasts, cut into bite-sized pieces

 Instructions

-- Add spices and brown rice, stir well and cook 5 more minutes.
-Add chicken stock, mix well again, and bring to a boil.
-Reduce heat to medium and simmer about 1/2 hour
+- Add chicken broth, mix well again, and bring to a boil.
+Reduce the heat to medium and simmer for about 30 minutes.

 I could eat this soup every day!
 There’s nothing quite as comforting as a bowl of chicken soup and your recipe has exciting flavours too!
 Thanks gor a great recipe.